bitcoin/bitcoin/README.md

-SolidCoin
+OLCoin

-SolidCoin - a hybrid scrypt PoW + PoS based cryptocurrency.
+OlCoin - a hybrid scrypt PoW + PoS based cryptocurrency.
 Implementing advances made by pocopoco and intergrating fixes and developments discussed at the NNU DEvelopers Conference.
+It is my first try at solving the alternate currency issue.

 * 15 minute PoW block targets
 * 15 minute PoS block targets